I Want to Apply

 - IELTS – Passing overall score is 6.5 or higher.

-- Pearson Test of English (PTE) – 58 or higher
+- Pearson Test of English (PTE) – Passing score is 58 or higher.

 - SDSU's American Language Institute's Level 106 course – Must earn an overall 3.0 GPA or higher.

-The SDSU Sophomore Success Program enables students to receive customized career development support, flexible guest, meal and roommate policies, and enhanced safety and security.
-For more information about the Sophomore Success Program, visit the Sophomore Success Program website.
+The SDSU Sophomore QUEST program enables students to receive customized career development support, flexible guest, meal and roommate policies, and enhanced safety and security.
+For more information about the Sophomore QUEST program and on-campus housing, visit the Housing and Residential Education website.